ttetrafon/practice/unreal engine/UI.md

 - Useful as a base when there is need to define specific sizes.
   - By parametrising its properties, it can be used to adapt the widget wherever it is used.

+### Retainer Box

+- Can be used to lower the render frequency of its child.

 ### Common Properties

 - **Cursor** can be used to define how the cursor looks when hovering about the specific UI element.